terramate-io/terramate/docs/codegen/generate-hcl.md

 }
 ```

-Will generate the following `main.tf` file:
+And it will generate the following `main.tf` file:

 ```
 resource "myresource" "name" {